15 Secrets Of Making New & Long-Lasting Relationships

 Make your last communication a nice and positive statement.

-Again, this does not require any skill set, however will make all the difference.
+Again, this does not require any social skill set, however will make all the difference.

 So there you have my 15 social skills that will help you to build new and long lasting relationships.